Gerard Seghers: Life

 In 1624 he became a consultor of the Sodality of the Married Men of Age ('Sodaliteit der getrouwden'), a fraternity of married men established by the Jesuit order.
 It is assumed that in the period 1624 to 1627 he visited or resided in Utrecht where he would have met the leading Carravagist Gerard van Honthorst whom he likely knew from Rome.

 In Antwerp Seghers was successful as a painter and art dealer and was able to afford a house on the fashionable Meir.
 He was patronized by many monastic orders, including the Jesuits, who commissioned altarpieces from him.
-He was employed by the city authorities of both Antwerp and Ghent as one of the many artists working on the festive decorations for the Joyous Entry of Cardinal-Infante Ferdinand, the new governor of the Southern Netherlands, in 1635.
+He was employed by the city authorities of both Antwerp and Ghent as one of the many artists working on the festive decorations for the Joyous Entry of Cardinal-Infante Ferdinand, the new governor of the Spanish Netherlands, in 1635.
 Seghers' contribution to the Ghent decorations was based on a design by Rubens and was later engraved by Jacob Neefs with the title Belgica implores Charles V to let Ferdinand rule the country and published by Jan van Meurs in Antwerp in a publication on the Joyous Entry into Ghent.
 Seghers was appointed court painter to the Cardinal-Infante on 25 June 1637.
 It is possible that in the 1640s he spent some time in Amsterdam.
-Seghers' work found an eager market abroad, in particular in Spain, thanks to the strong political links between Spain and Flanders as well as Seghers' personal connections with important Spanish personalities such as cardinal Antonio Zapata y Cisneros whom Seghers had become acquainted with during his stay in Rome.
+Seghers' work found an eager market abroad, in particular in Spain, thanks to the strong political links between Spain and Flanders as well as Seghers' personal connections with important Spanish personalities such as Cardinal Cisneros.

 Seghers served as the dean of the Antwerp Guild of St. Luke in 1645.
 Seghers was a member of the chamber of rhetoric called Violieren since his return to Antwerp in 1620.
 He further joined the Guild of Romanists.
 The Guild of Romanists was a society of notables and artists which was active in Antwerp from the 16th to 18th century.
 It was a condition of membership that the member had visited Rome.
 In the year 1637 the Guild of Romanists chose Seghers as its dean.
 By the time he died in Antwerp in 1651, Seghers was a wealthy man who owned a comfortable house and an extensive art collection.

-He had many pupils including his son Jan Baptist Seghers, Peter Franchoys, Frans Lucas Peters (I), Pieter Verbeeck (II), and Thomas Willeboirts Bosschaert.
+He had many pupils including his son Jan Baptist, Peter Franchoys, Frans Lucas Peters (I), Pieter Verbeeck (II), and Thomas Willeboirts Bosschaert.